justeslam/offsec2/checklists/paths.md

 use bloodyad to set new password for iain use bloodyad to set new password for christopher (using iain creds) Summer2023

+Enum smtp users
+Try username as passwords for ftp
+Find mysql password in config.php
+Check version and see that it's 5.x
+Do the library file exploit to get admin